TaylortheGenie/insurance_claims/README.md

     - There were no missing values, nor duplicated variables in the dataset
     - Most features had low cardinality.
     - Three numerical features had already been scaled by the dataset provider, and had to be taken into consideration for the predictive models.
+    - Open the [EDA notebook](./notebook/EDA.ipynb) for more detailed information on the analysis.

 6. Data transformation:
     - The best set of features were obtained and selected in this project phase.